theme-next/theme-next.org/source/docs/getting-started/index.md

 {% tabs downloading-next %}
 <!-- tab Newest Version -->
-If you know about {% exturl Git http://git-scm.com %}, you can clone the whole repository and update it in any time with `git pull` command instead of downloading archive manually.
+If you know about [Git](http://git-scm.com), you can clone the whole repository and update it in any time with `git pull` command instead of downloading archive manually.

 Open your Terminal, change to Hexo {% label info@site root directory %} and clone latest master branch of NexT theme:
 {% code lang:bash %}